473105/Start-Menu-Lite-Tools/README.md

 ## Addons Panel

 - Located under `misc.` tab, and is intended as a collection for user's personal registry edit files.
-- Planned action:
+- Creating Addon Buttons:
-   - Paste registry text and generate a clickable addon button in the Addons panel.
+   - Either drag and drop a reg/txt file onto the `Create Addon` dialog window, or manually paste registry text into the provided fields.
-   - Copy registry file directly into `Addons` folder, and a clickable button appears after restarting the app.
+   - Alternatively, drop a registry/text file directly into `Addons` panel, or place a reg file in the folder's directory.
 - Personalize buttons by changing their border color.

 <br></br>
 ## Icon Allocator